-Hayley: What sparked your love of design?
+So Craig, what sparked your love of design?

-My major project at university was actually a business class rail carriage, while this focused on design it also took into consideration a lot of the service experience.
-That was my first exposure to the world of service design and design thinking.
+My major project at university was actually a business class rail carriage.
+While this focused on design it also took into consideration a lot of the service experience.
+That was my first exposure to the world of service design and Design Thinking.

 After that I did a Masters in Service Design at the Royal College of Art in London.
 Being somewhere like that, you get inspired by a lot of great artists and designers.
 You also get a huge exposure to the industry; you get to know a lot of people and potential clients so you start doing junior projects.
 I built up relationships with Jaguar Land Rover and often worked on retail projects with Sainsbury’s.
-It was very cool.

-I then became a junior service designer at consultancy Engine.
+I then became a junior Service Designer at consultancy Engine.
 I was involved in a lot of work with airport and airlines, and also with Jaguar Land Rover again, carrying on that car/transport theme in my work.

-What was interesting about going into the corporate world, was the appetite for design thinking wasn’t necessarily there already, so it was about instilling design thinking into people’s knowledge and teaching people the ways of design thinking with the methods and tools.
-It was almost like being a salesman for design thinking within the organisation.
+What was interesting about going into the corporate world, was the appetite for Design Thinking wasn’t necessarily there already, so it was about instilling Design Thinking into people’s knowledge and teaching people the ways of Design Thinking with the methods and tools.
+It was almost like being a salesman for Design Thinking within the organisation.

-Craig: In my opinion, design is what differentiates brands from selling products and services.
+In my opinion, design is what differentiates brands from selling products and services.
 It’s how you stand out in a commodity market.
 So, if you’re selling high speed internet, once upon a time you would only have 1 person selling that, but now you’ve got multiple retailers such as Virgin Media and Sky.
 They’re all providing the same product, so in a world of competition, how do you differentiate yourself?
-Design thinking solves this problem.
+Design Thinking solves this problem.

-The original brand can’t sit comfortably, and has to fight for customers and their loyalty, but this is where design thinking comes in.
+The original brand can’t sit comfortably and has to fight for customers and their loyalty, but this is where Design Thinking comes in.
 It enables brands to offer a point of difference, through providing experiences and complementary services that exceed the customers’ expectations.
 And those that do it well do so by understanding their customers’ own needs.

 You have to look at the bigger picture and understand the pain points along the journey that the customer goes on, where you can insert services and create a really compelling experience that leads to joy in using a product.

-Hayley: What brand or sector do you think is doing it really well?
+What brand or sector do you think is doing it really well?

-Craig: In terms of competition you have to look at couriers.
+In terms of competition you have to look at couriers.
 They’re in a really unique place where it’s a very traditional service, but they’re using technology to absolutely maximise their efficiency.
 They’re using it in terms of logistics in a back-end perspective, but from a customer-facing perspective they’re able to track drivers and they’re able to give exact time frames for deliveries, they’re able to provide options about deliveries.
 It’s about creating something that’s flexible that the consumer can rely on.

-Hayley: What lead you to join DK&A/ Design Thinkers Academy London?
+What lead you to join DK&A/ Design Thinkers Academy London?

 You often find that people who we work with directly end up being promoted within the business because they’re bringing new projects and a new way of thinking into the business, that leads to better results for the company.

-Hayley: What are your initial goals?
+What are your goals?

-Craig: You come to a company like this to work on really engaging projects, and things that are really fascinating from a design perspective and truly unique.
+You come to a company like this to work on really engaging projects, and things that are really fascinating from a design perspective and truly unique.
 We’re often not just evolving something, we’re starting from scratch or turning a new leaf in a client’s book.
 They’re very unique projects that you cannot get anywhere else really.
 We can add real value to that, so for me it’s to build up my own knowledge and experience of working on those types of projects.

 It’s also about finding a place within the design industry.
 As a designer you’ve always got an ego, but it’s also good to find where is best to use it.
 I think to be able to move to that level would be pretty awesome.
 And that comes with teaching and helping others.

-Hayley: What do you enjoy when you aren’t working?
+What do you enjoy when you aren’t working?

-Craig: I’m a mega keen cyclist.
+I’m a mega keen cyclist.
 If I’m not working, I’m on my bike.
 Cycling is obviously about fitness, but it’s also socialising and it’s the freedom you get on the bike that you don’t necessarily get at a restaurant or other type of place you might get together.
 You’ve got 3 or 4 hours to chat to the person next to you riding, and it’s a really nice way of breaking away from your usual environment of being at home or at work.

 Craig Tomkins is a service designer with experience in retail, automobiles and transport.
 He has a Service Design MA degree from the Royal College of Art (RCA) in London and has worked with the likes of Jaguar Land Rover and Sainsbury’s.